How to Cut Your Tax Bill with Tax-Loss Harvesting

 • Tax-loss harvesting isn't useful in retirement accounts, such as a 401(k) or an IRA, because you can't deduct the losses generated in a tax-deferred account.

-• There are restrictions on using specific types of losses to offset certain gains.
-A long-term loss would first be applied to a long-term gain, and a short-term loss would be applied to a short-term gain.
-If there are excess losses in one category, these can then be applied to gains of either type.
+• Long-term losses are first applied to long-term gains, while short-term losses applied to short-term gains.
+If you have excess losses in one category, you can apply them to gains of either type.

 • When conducting these types of transactions, you should also be aware of the wash-sale rule, which states that if you sell a security at a loss and buy the same or a "substantially identical" security within 30 days before or after the sale, the loss is typically disallowed for current income tax purposes.